modin-project/modin/docs/flow/modin/backends/base/query_compiler.rst

 which represents submits operators to an execution engine.
 For the sake of simplicity and independence of this example, our execution engine will be the `pandas` itself.

-So, we need to inherit a new class from ``BaseQueryCompiler`` and implement all of the abstract methods.
+So, we need to inherit a new class from :py:class:`~modin.backends.base.query_compiler.BaseQueryCompiler` and implement all of the abstract methods.
 In this case, with `pandas` as an execution engine, it's trivial:

 .. code-block:: python